sidhxrth007/MEGA-AI/README.md

  <h2 align="center">  NOTE
 </h2>

-#### Just Put Your Number In The Value Of BOT_NUMBER, e.g BOT_NUMBER = '923444844XXX' , Either In config.js or .env file , And Deploy The Bot, You'll Get A Pairing Code Directly In The Terminal at The End Of Deployment, Pair And Get Connected.
+#### Just Put Your Number In The Value Of BOT_NUMBER, e.g BOT_NUMBER = '923444844XXX' ,In .env file , And Deploy The Bot, You'll Get A Pairing Code Directly In The Terminal at The End Of Deployment, Pair And Get Connected.

 ----